Injury is unfortunately an inevitable side effect of running, and returning to running after an injury can be tough.

-Don’t lose hope
+#1 Don’t lose hope

 When you become injured and you take a break from running, you may worry that you’ll lose your fitness in a matter of weeks.

 The truth is, if you’ve been running for a long time, it will be easier for you to get back into running.

 Your muscles, tendons and ligaments have been conditioned over the years which means your fitness will fall at a much more gradual rate.

 When you do start running again, you’ll be starting at a higher fitness level, much greater than the level you started at when you first took up running.

 You do however need to be careful when returning to running after an injury so that you don’t do too much at once.

 #2 Check if you’re ready

 Although you may feel mentally ready to return to running, it’s always wise to do a test run first to see how your body responds to movement.

 For example, if you have an ankle injury and it gives away when you put pressure on it, it means you’re not ready to return to running just yet.

 Exercises such as balancing on one leg, calf raises, squats are also good ways to test the area.